-We have audited the separate financial statements of KREDOBANK JSC (the Bank), which comprise the separate statement of financial position as at December 31, 2024, and the separate statement of comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, including the summary of significant accounting policies.
+We have audited the consolidated financial statements of KREDOBANK JSC (the Bank) and its subsidiary (the Group), which comprise the consolidated statement of financial position as at December 31, 2024, and the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including the summary of significant accounting policies.

-In our opinion, the accompanying separate financial statements presents fairly, in all material respects, the separate financial position of the Bank as at December 31, 2024, and its separate financial performance and its separate cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and meets the requirements of the Law of Ukraine "On Accounting and Financial Reporting in Ukraine" regarding the preparation of separate financial statements.
+In our opinion, the accompanying consolidated financial statements, presents fairly, in all material respects, the consolidated financial position of the Group as at December 31, 2024, and its consolidated financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and meets the requirements of the Law of Ukraine "On Accounting and Financial Reporting in Ukraine" regarding the preparation of consolidated financial statements.